harveybc/feature-extractor/README.md

 ## Description

 Implements modular components for feature extraction, it can be expanded by installing plugins for each module, there are 3 modules implemented:
-* Trainer: load the data to be processed
+* Trainer: Trains a machine learning model and saves the pre-trained model.
-* Evaluator: perform feature engineering operations on loaded data
-* Visualizer: save the results of the feature engineering operations
+* Evaluator: Transforms an input dataset using a pre-trained model.
+* Visualizer: Uses a Web UI to visualize plots or statistics with the data generated during training or evaluation (i.e. some error measurement).

 There are also three types of plugins:
-* Input plugins: load the data to be processed
+* Input plugins: load the data to be processed.
-* Operations plugins: perform feature engineering operations on loaded data
+* Operations plugins: perform feature extraction operations on loaded data.
-* Output plugins: save the results of the feature engineering operations
+* Output plugins: save the results of the feature engineering operations.
+* Visualization plugins: save data to be plotted by the visualizer module during training or evaluation.

-It includes some pre-installed plugins:
+It includes some pre-installed plugins (feature extractors):
-* Heuristic training signal generator
-* MSSA decomposer
-* MSSA predictor
-* CSV file input and output plugins
+* Keras hybrid 1D DeepConv/LSTM trainer and evaluator.
+* Keras autoencoder trainer and encoder evaluator.

 Usable both from command line and from class methods library.